Skip to main content

 • Name: Name of the attribute

-• Description: Description of the attribute
+• Description: A short description of the attribute

 • Format: Format of data type, used for rendering the value.
 The following formats are supported: